Hakone Kanagawa, Japan Travel Guide

 Taste the unique Kuro Tamago cooked in Owakudani's hot springs.

-Enjoy seasonal freshwater fish caught from Lake Ashi.
+Enjoy seasonal fish that live in freshwater caught from Lake Ashi.

-Consider bringing a Japanese phrasebook or using apps to translate for smooth ordering, especially with dietary needs.
+Consider bringing a Japanese phrasebook or utilizing apps to translate for smooth ordering, especially with dietary needs.